 Table of Contents

-The Andean Biodiversity Hotspot, stretching over 7,000 kilometers along the western edge of South America, is one of the most ecologically diverse and geologically dynamic regions on Earth.
+The Andean Biodiversity Hotspot, extending over 7,000 kilometers along the western edge of South America, is one of the most ecologically diverse and geologically dynamic regions on Earth.
 Its dramatic topography—a labyrinth of soaring mountain ranges, deep intermontane valleys, and vast lowland basins—creates an extraordinary mosaic of climates and habitats.
-This physical geography is not merely a backdrop for life; it actively drives the evolution, distribution, and survival of countless species, many found nowhere else.
-Understanding the interplay between these mountains and valleys is essential to grasping why this hotspot is a global conservation priority.
+This physical geography is not merely a backdrop for life; it actively drives the evolution, distribution, and survival of countless species, many found nowhere else on the planet.
+Understanding the interplay between these mountains and valleys is essential to grasping why this hotspot is a global conservation priority and a focal point for ecological research.

 The Andean Mountain System: A Geological Marvel